-That’s why CSU has launched the Community-University Partnerships (CUP) grant program.
+That’s why we have launched the Community-University Partnerships (CUP) grant program.

-Over to CSU Vice-Chancellor Professor Andrew Vann for a run-down on how the program works.
+Over to Vice-Chancellor Professor Andrew Vann for a run-down on how the program works.

 “The university offers $100,000 in grants as an investment in the development of our regions.
 Members of our local communities are encouraged to apply for the funding to support their local community groups and activities.